Defensive Quality UK: 11.19% CAGR, -7.78% Max Drawdown, Sharpe 0.641 Over 25 Years

 LIMIT 30

 Data: Ceta Research (FMP financial data warehouse).
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 Returns in GBP.